Enneagram strengths and weaknesses

 Type 3 - The Achiever

 Example career situation: A Type 3 may excel in a competitive career, such as sales or entrepreneurship.
-However, their focus on success and achievement can cause them to neglect their personal relationships and well-being, leading to feelings of isolation and burnout.
+However, their focus on success and achievement can cause them to neglect their relationships and well-being, leading to feelings of isolation and burnout.

 Type 4 - The Individualist